NeoZ666/Draft-Articles/draft6.md

 You have India, where a so-called Right Wing Nationalist Government cannot be fiscally responsible, only removes the power away from existing decentralised structures(including religious ones, which it claims to protect) by overextending it's surveillance state, by centralising more control every year, bring in draconian laws that does not care about the Rights and Liberties of her Citizenry as mandated by the Section 14 and 15 of the Constitution.
 What is so 'Conservative' or 'Right Wing' about this?
 As someone has said, "BJP is just Congress with Cows".
 Must ring true for all Gujaratis now that `Mota Bhai` has access to all your Data on your so-called Encrypted Social Media, in the name of Taxation.
 Make it make sense.

 The examples are endless and the frogs are starting to notice the brimming, boiling water.
 The Bureaucracy, as we know it today, is an artificial construct only existing because of a healthy amount of hosts partaking in their game.
 We have to tip this balance away to bring change.
-Each man checking out of the system is a lower HPR, lower the health of the civilisation, faster the change in the overtone window(I am going to discuss in the next article), greater the propensity to bring improvements by Organised Communities like ourselves.
+Each man checking out of the system is a lower HPR, lower the health of the civilisation, faster the change in the overton window(I am going to discuss in the next article), greater the propensity to bring improvements by Organised Communities like ourselves.

 There are different strategies to deal with the 3 enemies within the masses itself (The faithless Bourgeoisie, the incessant Decadent and the Disposables) we will learn more about them later as as we go along this Crusade to cleanse our Civilisation and break the cycle.